aai-institute/beyond-jupyter/refactoring-journey/step06-feature-representation/README.md

 For the KNN model, we require the vector space in which our features reside to produce meaningful distance metrics.
-Since we have now introduced Boolean features that are represented numerically as elements {0, 1}, we add, after normalisation (which partly uses standarisation), an additional `MaxAbsScaler` transformer to not give undue weight to the features that use larger scales.
+Since we have now introduced Boolean features that are represented numerically as elements of {0, 1}, we add, after normalisation (which partly uses standarisation), an additional `MaxAbsScaler` transformer to not give undue weight to the features that use larger scales.
 The resulting transformation should be an improvement; but ultimately, a thoroughly